KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502280852 ch6 Work and Kinetic Energy.md

 ![[99 - Meta/Images/202502280852 ch6 Work and Kinetic Energy-2.png]]
 when W<sub>tot</sub> is positive, the kinetic energy increases and the particle is going faster at the end of the displacement than at the beginning

+## The Meaning of Kinetic Energy
+The kinetic energy of a particle is equal to the total work that was done to

 # 6.3 Work and Energy with Varying Forces